 • Use Currency mode to identify banknotes quickly and reliably, with support for US Dollars, Euros, and Indian Rupees.

-• Explore mode (beta) offers information about objects in your surroundings.
+• Explore mode (beta) offers information about your surroundings by identifying objects and people and reading signs.

 Lookout is available in more than 20 languages, and runs on devices with Android 6 and above.
 Devices with 2GB or more RAM are recommended.